Last update: [last-modified]

-It’s not really an island, but it was almost been turned into one.
-It was cut off because it sat in a horse shoe-like part of the River Thames, with the East India Docks in the north effectively cutting it off.
+It’s not really an island, but it was almost turned into one.
+The Isle of Dogs was cut off because it sat in a horse shoe-like part of the River Thames, with the East India Docks in the north effectively stopping any supply to the area.
 This was a problem years ago when they didn’t have modern transport as a solution.
-It’s now a place with thriving business, top-level jobs and an eclectic mix of accommodation choices that’s buzzing Monday to Friday 9am till 5pm and calms down on evenings and weekends.
+It’s now a place with thriving business, top-level jobs and an eclectic mix of accommodation choices that's buzzing Monday to Friday 9am till 5pm and calms down on evenings and weekends.

 On a Map

 The Isle of Dogs is within the London Borough of Tower Hamlets.

 History of the Isle of Dogs